 USA bats do tend to lack the pop or ping of a USSSA bat because of that lower weight, but they are required for play in leagues that created the USABat standard itself (again, Babe Ruth Baseball, Cal Ripken Baseball, PONY Baseball, etc.).
 TLDR of USABat is they are lighter weight and used for league play.

 Check out our guide to the best USA bats.

-First, nothing has changed with USSSA bat standards since 2005 even despite the implementation of USA Baseball’s standards in 2018.
-Unlike USA Bats, USSSA Bats tend to be heavier and therefore target players of all ages who seek the highest level of performance out of their lumber.
-A USSSA bat bat’s barrel must not exceed a diameter of 2.75 inches to be a certified USSSA and has the 1.15 BPF USSSA or Certified .50 BBCOR stamp on the barrel of the bat.
-The USSSA stamped bats are required for tournament play as evidenced by the requirements of the Elite World Series, USSSA World Series, the All American Games and more.
+First, nothing has changed with USSSA bat standards since 2005, even with the implementation of USA Baseball’s standards in 2018.
+Unlike USA Bats, USSSA Bats tend to be heavier and, therefore, target players of all ages who seek the highest level of performance out of their lumber.
+A USSSA bat’s barrel must not exceed a diameter of 2.75 inches to be certified USSSA and have the 1.15 BPF USSSA or Certified .50 BBCOR stamp on the barrel of the bat.
+The USSSA-stamped bats are required for tournament play, as evidenced by the requirements of the Elite World Series, the USSSA World Series, the All-American Games, and more.

 Check out our guide to the best USSSA bats.

 You might be saying to yourself, “I get the difference, but what the heck is 1.15 BPF or .50 BBCOR?”
 Don’t worry, we’ve got you there too!

 BPF stands for Bat Performance Factor and is a measure of the spring-like, or trampoline, effect of a bat.
 The ceiling for BPF is set at 1.15 because that is the number that is roughly equivalent to a solid wood bat.